Skip to main content

 Pro Vice-Chancellor College of Sciences, Massey University

-Ray leads College activity across agriculture and environment, veterinary and biomedical sciences, natural and fundamental sciences, and engineering.
+Ray leads College activity across agriculture and environment, veterinary and biomedical sciences, natural and fundamental sciences, and food technology.

 He is an internationally recognised veterinary and agricultural science specialist with clinical and research interests in equine medicine, nutrition and exercise science.